St. Julian's, Malta: Location and areas

-The town is located on Malta's east coast, north of Valletta and the neighbouing town of Sliema.
+The town is located on Malta's east coast, north of Valletta and the neighbouring town of Sliema.
 It is subdivided into informal districts which are Paceville, Ta' Ġiorni, Tal-Għoqod and St Andrew's, as well as the regions surrounding St George's Bay, Spinola Bay, Balluta Bay, and Il-Qaliet cliffs.
 St Julian's is a tourist destination, especially popular during the summer months.